 2. Connection is nothing more than keeping this arc pointing at your partner.
 Together your arcs form an arch of connection.

 3. Your embrace must always remain taut.
-Do this by keeping your shoulders in external rotation and extending your elbows slightly.
+Do this by keeping your shoulders in external rotation and extending your elbows slightly (contract the triceps).

 How to do it:

 - Make sure that your foot (and leg) is always slightly in external rotation relative to your hips whenever it is bearing any weight at all.
 The muscles of your leg cannot work well when it’s internally rotated.